Gloucester, Massachusetts: Gloucester and the sea

 The town was an important shipbuilding center, and the first schooner was reputedly built there in 1713.
 The community developed into an important fishing port, largely due to its proximity to Georges Bank and other fishing banks off the east coast of Nova Scotia and Newfoundland.
-Gloucester's most famous (and nationally recognized) seafood business was founded in 1849 as John Pew & Sons.
+Gorton's of Gloucester is a major seafood business which was founded in 1849 as John Pew & Sons.
 It became Gorton-Pew Fisheries in 1906, and in 1957 changed its name to Gorton's of Gloucester.
-The iconic image of the "Gorton's Fisherman", and the products he represents, are known throughout the country and beyond.
+The image of the "Gorton's Fisherman" is well-known.
 Besides catching and processing seafood, Gloucester is also a center for research on marine life and conservation; Ocean Alliance is headquartered in the city.

 In the late 19th century, Gloucester saw an influx of Portuguese and Italian immigrants; they were seeking work in the town's flourishing fishing industry, and a better life in America.
 Some present-day fishermen of Gloucester are descendants of these early immigrants.
 The strong Portuguese and Italian influence is evident in the many festivals celebrated throughout the year.
 During the Catholic celebration, St Peter's Fiesta, relatives of fishermen past and present carry oars representing many of the fishing vessels which call Gloucester their home.
 Saint Peter is the patron saint of the fishermen.
 Gloucester remains an active fishing port, and in 2013 ranked 21st in the United States with respect to fish landings.
 In that year, 62 million pounds of fish were caught bringing in an estimated $42 million.